How to set up Microsoft Teams breakout rooms

 Breakout room 11 235x300

-4) If you hover over the word closed, 3 dots appear, allowing you to Join, open, rename or close a room
+4) If you hover over the word closed, 3 dots appear, allowing you to join, open, rename or close a room

 Breakout room 4 268x300

 5) Once you have added participants you can manually move/assign participants to a room by clicking on the box next to the name of the participant you want to move, select ‘Assign’ and choose any room you want to place them in.
 Participants who have not yet been assigned to a room will appear under the ‘Assign participants’ section.
-(If a room is deleted.
-Any assigned participants will be moved to the list of unassigned participants.)
+(If a room is deleted, assigned participants will be moved to the list of unassigned participants.)

 Screenshot 2021 02 22 125651 262x300